rehierl/abstract-properties/14-x-types-of-scopes/14-x-implementations/1-1-howto-exit.md

 # howto implement exit events?

-As mentioned before, any implementation must explicitly create and maintain objects, each of which can be said to represent one piece of its knowledge base.
-Because of that, an implementation must explicitly mark the object it associates with a particular scope as being closed, as soon as it has exited the corresponding scope.
+As mentioned before, any implementation must explicitly create and maintain objects, each of which can be said to represent some amount of knowledge.
+An implementation must therefore explicitly mark the object it associates with a particular scope as being closed, as soon as it has exited the corresponding scope.
+This to keep an implementation's knowledge base in a consistent state.

 ```
 <r> .. <p> .. <n> c(n) </n> s(n) </p> s(p) .. </r>